 Employee compensation and payroll taxes.
 Employee compensation and payroll taxes include employee salaries, cash and non-cash incentive compensation, employee benefits, payroll taxes, severance and other employee related costs.
-Employee compensation and payroll taxes also includes non-cash compensation expenses with respect to restricted stock units and restricted stock awards pursuant to the Amended and Restated 2015 Management Incentive Plan and Class A Common Stock underlying certain awards assumed pursuant to the Amended and Restated ITG 2007 Equity Plan.
+Employee compensation and payroll taxes also includes non-cash compensation expenses with respect to restricted stock units and restricted stock awards pursuant to the Amended and Restated 2015 Management Incentive Plan.

 Interest and dividends expense.
 We incur interest expense from loaning certain equity securities in the general course of our market making activities pursuant to collateralized lending transactions.
-Typically, dividend expense is incurred when a dividend is paid on securities sold short.
+Typically, dividends expense is incurred when a dividend is paid on securities sold short.